Gilbert, Arizona: Historic place

 Gilbert Elementary School was built in 1913, and now houses the Gilbert Historical Museum.
 It is listed in the National Register of Historic Places.

 Parks and recreation

-Gilbert Regional Park and Desert Sky Park were established in 2019 with multi-million dollar investments.

-The Freestone Recreation Center, north of Freestone Park, was opened in 2002.
-It has a rock wall, a gymnasium, a steam room and dry sauna, and exercise equipment.
+The Gilbert Parks and Recreation department provides parks, recreation, and cultural programs for residents and visitors.
+Gilbert has over 600 acres of open space, 37 park ramadas, four public pools, a riparian area, and over 40 sports fields.
+Gilbert Parks and Recreation is accredited by the Commission for Accreditation of Park and Recreation Agencies.
+It is also recognized as a Certified Autism Center by the International Board of Credentialing and Continuing Education Standards (IBCCES).

 Government

-Gilbert was recognized in 2010 as the "36th Best Place to Live in the nation", as well as among the nation's "top places to live and learn", by GreatSchools.org.
-Washington, DC-based CQ Press rated Gilbert the "safest municipality in Arizona, and 25th safest in the nation."

 Since Gilbert remains incorporated as a town, it lacks the additional powers possessed by nearby Mesa and Chandler, which are incorporated as cities.
-For instance, Arizona towns do not have as much power to regulate utilities and construction within their borders as cities possess.
+For instance, Arizona towns do not have as much power to regulate utilities and construction within their borders as cities do.
 Unlike most of its neighboring communities, Gilbert is theoretically vulnerable to annexation.